duanewg/vlan-configuration-for-new-department/README.md

 - Run ethernet and fiber lines to new locations and confirm connectivity
 - Configure VLANs on the main office switch to segment the network
 - Configure VLANs on switches in the new locations
-- Configuure VLANs and firewall rules on Fortigate
+- Configure VLANs and firewall rules on Fortigate
 - Check configurations by connecting to workstations at each site to ensure connectivity